fuzzylogicxx/fuzzylogic/posts/2019-12-04-indieweb-link-sharing-or-max-bock.md

 I already use this site to save _Bookmarks_ so I’m hooking into that.
 For the bookmark-saving form, I’ve used [Stimulus](https://stimulusjs.org/) rather than [Preact](https://preactjs.com/).
 But otherwise this is very much based on Max’s superb tutorial.

-Here’s my bookmarklet so that future-me can create a new browser bookmark and paste this in.
+Here’s my bookmarklet code so that future-me can create a new browser bookmark, edit it and paste this in.

 <figure>